-4.3 Adaptive Management Response to Climate Change
+5.3 Adaptive Management Response to Climate Change

 Gradual long-term changes in sea level, watershed hydrology, precipitation, wind patterns, and air and water temperature are projected to occur due to climate change.
-These changes contribute to uncertainty related to the factors affecting native species, water project operations and ecological responses.
-Because of this, climate change projections will be incorporated into management and science plans.
-Implementation of this Program requires monitoring of climate change effects and projections, taking management actions, and adjusting water operations, research and monitoring in response as needed.
+These changes will generate new uncertainties related to the factors affecting native species, water project operations and ecological responses.
+Because of this, climate change has the potential to confound implementation of even the best developed management and science plans.
+Implementation of this Framework requires monitoring of climate change effects and projections, taking management actions, and adjusting water operations, research and monitoring in response as needed.
 Such adaptive management responses may include, for instance, identifying alternative locations for implementing restoration or habitat protection actions to increase habitat availability and suitability, increase productivity of the food web, better manage predators and invasive species, or to allow species movement across environmental gradients.
 Adjustments to water operations associated with inflow, outflow and exports is another example of potential adaptive responses.

-Incorporating projected climate trends and year to year variability into the operational decision making process will initially be based on downscaled results of near-term (5 years) and long-term (25 years) Coupled Model Intercomparison Project, Phase 3 (CMIP3) and Phase 5 (CMIP5) climate and hydrology projections.
-The Implementing Entities will evaluate the effects of climate change on both species and the operational environment, as well as the ability to achieve the co-equal goals, and consider whether there is a need to identify and implement adaptive management changes in light of both the laws and regulations in effect at the time and those effects of climate change.
-The effectiveness of any remedial measures to reduce and/or control adverse effects of climate change will be monitored over time and, based on their efficacy, such measures may be adjusted through this Program.
+Incorporating projected climate trends and year to year variability into the operational decision making process will be based on downscaled results of near-term (5 years) and long-term (25 years) Coupled Model Intercomparison Project, Phase 3 (CMIP3) and Phase 5 (CMIP5) climate and hydrology projections.
+The Five Agencies will identify and implement, to the extent reasonable and practicable, measures to mitigate effects of the CVP, SWP, and CWF while considering the adverse effects of climate change to both species and the operational environment, and the ability to achieve the co-equal goals.
+The effectiveness of any remedial measures to reduce and/or control adverse effects of climate change will be monitored over time and, based on their efficacy, such measures may be adjusted through this Framework.

-4.4 Adaptive Management Program
+5.4 Adaptive Management Framework

-This Adaptive Management Program is modeled after the adaptive management approach used in the Comprehensive Everglades Restoration Plan (CERP 2006) which describes the interrelationship between the identification of uncertainties, development of management questions, objectives, management alternatives, monitoring and research design, synthesis and decision making.
-Again, under this Program, adaptive management changes to operations and other implementation actions would occur on an annual or longer (multi-year) basis, and are not intended to apply to real-time operations.
-This conceptual framework also includes specific elements described in the Delta Science Plan (DSP 2013) and recommendations from the Delta Independent Science Board (2016).
+This Adaptive Management Framework is modeled after the adaptive management approach used in the Comprehensive Everglades Restoration Plan (CERP 2006) which describes the inter-relationship between the identification of uncertainties, development of management questions, objectives, management alternatives, monitoring and research design, synthesis and decision making.
+Again, under this Framework, adaptive management changes to operations and other implementation actions would occur on an annual or longer (multi-year) basis, and are not intended to apply to real-time operations.
+This Adaptive Management Framework also includes specific elements described in the Delta Science Plan (DSP 2013) and recommendations from the Delta Independent Science Board (2016).